kiwitcms/Kiwi/docs/source/guide/testcase.rst

    |Status changes confirmation.|

-Changing the order of Test Cases in a Test Plan or Test Run
+Changing the order of Test Cases in a Test Plan
 -----------------------------------------------------------

-Kiwi TCMS allows the user to change the order of Test Cases within a Test Plan or a Test Run.
+Kiwi TCMS allows the user to change the order of Test Cases within a Test Plan.
 To change the order of Test Cases:

 #.
-Open the Test Plan or Test Run.
+Open the Test Plan.
 #.
 From the right side of the UI, click **Re-order cases**.

     |Test Cases Reorder|